There is a cliche saying ‘get comfortable with discomfort’

 I was complacent in my health, my relationships, my parenting, my home, in everything [Running Makes Me Cry].

 Why was I stuck on autopilot?
 One part was that I never opened my eyes to my right/responsibility to be the guide of my life.
 The other major part was because it was familiar, it was comfortable.

-When we live by default we will spend our daily life avoiding pain and seeking pleasure.
+When we live by default we will spend our daily life in a cycle of avoiding pain and seeking pleasure.
 It is the easiest way to get through the day.

 And here is where we have let ourselves down, we think that it is normal to always be happy.
 Therefore something is wrong with us if we are unhappy (or even worse, when those around us are unhappy [Should ‘Happy Kids’ Be Our Parenting Goal?]).